-Buffer is a Scheduling program were you link your social media accounts in one location, and can then create and schedule posts that will be uploaded automatically.
+This is where you link your social media accounts in one location, and can then create and schedule posts that will be uploaded automatically.

 Honestly, that’s up to you.
 But since, as writers, we are expected to be nice and active on social media, it can give you a boost.

 How much time can you seriously give to pimping yourself on social media?
 Personally, I’d rather spend more of my time writing.

 While some manual time on social media is needed, removing the excess by implementing a scheduler is well worth it.

 EDITED IN 2021: Facebook and Instagram now penalise posts that are uploaded via a third-party.
 You could still use them, but it might be better using Facebook Business Suite option to schedule.
 For the other social media platforms, I’ve never noticed an issue using a third-party scheduler.

 There are numerous scheduling programs available.
 So why did I choose Buffer?